fullstackedorg/docs/docs/introduction.md

 *   WebView

     *   Instead of trying to use os-specific native UI systems.
-FullStacked leverages the use of what has been rendering user interfaces for year: the web browser.
+FullStacked leverages the use of what has been rendering user interfaces for years: the web browser.

     *   Every major Operating System has a built-in WebView